Minoru/blog.tty8.org/posts/2013-10-01-novice-mind-blown-by-applying-one-of-unix-principles.markdown

 title: Novice's mind blown by an application of one of Unix principles
 tags: linux
 language: english
+description: You can pass /dev/sda to your virtual machine just as if it was
+    a qcow2 image.
 ---

 In Unix, everything is a file ([Unless It